Vanilla-OS/website/articles/2023-11-17-vanilla-os-orchid-devlog.md

 The index-v2 files are JSON files containing information about every single app available in the repository it was downloaded from, allowing VSO to search and display information about any app without having to frequently send requests to an API.

-One main consideration with this approach is the size of the repository; the indexes can become quite large (F-Droid index-v2 for example is approximately 36MB), that's why VSO caches the entire index locally and automatically refreshes it once every week.
+One main consideration with this approach is the size of the repository; the indexes can become quite large (F-Droid's index-v2 file is approximately 36MB for example), which is why VSO caches the entire index locally and automatically refreshes it once every week.

 When a user searches or tries to install an app with these indexes saved, all VSO has to do is parse the index-v2 files and search them for the name of the application.
 The user can define both the reverse domain name notation (e.g. org.fdroid.fdroid) or the name displayed to the user (just "fdroid"), VSO will automatically match for both names regardless of which version has been passed by the user to provide the highest chance of finding an app.

-If only one match is found, VSO does not prompt the user and proceeds with the found app, if multiple matches are found, VSO asks the user which app they want VSO process with a multiple choice question.
+If only one match is found, VSO does not prompt the user and proceeds with the found app.
+If multiple matches are found, VSO asks the user which app they want VSO to process with a multiple choice question.
 The question will show the normal name, the rdns name, the summary of the app, and in which repository it was found to make the apps more distinguishable for the user.

 Once the user selects the app to process, depending on what operation the user executed different things are done: